How to check and challenge your rateable value

 Your local authority usually send business rates bills once a year, although they may send updated bills if they have to recalculate your business rates (for example, if your rateable value changes).
 You can also download your bill if you pay your business rates online.

 As well as proving business rates liability, rates bills include important information such as your property’s address and billing authority reference.
-The VOA will ask you for your rates bill so that they can identify your property and confirm that you have a valid link to it.
+The VOA will ask you for your rates bill so that they can identify your property and confirm you have a valid link to it.

 What to do if you disagree with the VOA’s decision to decline your property link request